Cheap Flights, Hotels, Tours, Cruises and Holidays

 • Pre-made sandwiches (avoid tomato or anything with juice unless you want soggy bread)

-• Celery, carrot sticks and other edible raw veggies
+• Celery, carrot sticks and other edible raw vegetables

 • Nuts